ybai62868/OpenCL_Xilinx-Intel_HeteroCL/docs/GETTING_STARTED.md

 ### Develop new components

-We basically categorize the whole pipeline into 3 steps:
+I basically categorize the whole pipeline into 3 steps:

 - Imperative Code: Python-based domain-specific language.
 - Heterogeneous Backend: the component provides a fully automated compilation flow from DSL to heterogeneous platforms. e.g., CPUs and FPGAs.